MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller-overview.md

 - You can deploy Network Controller in both domain and non-domain environments.
 In domain environments, Network Controller authenticates users and network devices by using Kerberos; in non-domain environments, you must deploy certificates for authentication.

 - It’s critical for Network Controller deployments to provide high availability and the ability for you to easily scale up or down with your datacenter needs.
-Therefore, the server role requires three to five cluster VMs in order to provide high availability on your network.
+Use three to five clustered VMs in order to provide high availability on your network.

 - To achieve high availability and scalability, Network Controller relies on Service Fabric.
 Service Fabric provides a distributed systems platform to build scalable, reliable, and easily managed applications.
 [Learn more about Network Controller as a Service Fabric Application](/windows-server/networking/sdn/technologies/network-controller/network-controller-high-availability#network-controller-as-a-service-fabric-application).